apache/doris/docs/en/developer-guide/format-code.md

 `-i`input file

-Note: filter out the files which should not be formatted, when batch clang-formating files.
+Note: filter out the files which should not be formatted, when batch clang-formatting files.

  A example of how to filter \*.h/\*.cpp and exclude some dirs: